Sygnia : Dealings in securities | MarketScreener

 ("Sygnia")

+Dealings by an associate of a director and a director of a major subsidiary

-In compliance with sections 3.63 to 3.74 of the Listings Requirements of the JSE Limited, the following information is
+In compliance with paragraphs 3.63 to 3.74 of the Listings Requirements of the JSE Limited, the

 Company: Sygnia Limited